 The study uses a quantitative approach.
 The researcher utilized a survey data collection methodology to obtain primary data.
 It entailed distributing closed-ended structured questionnaires.
 The quantitative data was based on five closed-ended Likert scale questionnaires with ordinal data measured on a scale of 1 (strongly disagree) to 5 (strongly agree) (strongly agree).
 A non-probability sampling technique was used for this study, applying a convenience sampling technique.
 The researcher intended to analyze roughly 55 enterprises that manufacture food and beverage in Durban (Nzama et al., 2022; Robbins & Velia, 2015).
 The study's sample size was 32 food and beverage production enterprises multiplied by the four chosen respondents (financial managers, management accountants, factory accountants, and chief accountants).
 It used a sample size of 128 respondents from Durban's food and beverage manufacturing enterprises.
 Survey questionnaires were delivered to the 128 respondents from the sampled food and beverage manufacturing enterprises: 4 respondents were sampled and selected from each of the 32 firms chosen.
 The researcher contacted the responders through email and explained the purpose of the study.
 The email address of each responder was gathered from their webpage, and each candidate discovered was encouraged to join through email.
-However, 124 questionnaires were collected, four (4) of which had incorrect answers when returned.
-Data from survey questions were gathered and analyzed using the Statistical Package for the Social Sciences (SPSS).
+However, four (4) of the questionnaires were improperly filled when they were returned, resulting in a total sample of 124.
+The Statistical Package for the Social Sciences (SPSS) was used to collect and analyze data from survey questions.